nicolasduernbeck/learning-journey/README.md

 # learning-journey
 My learning-journey:

+##### 27.10.2022 - Learned about CRUD Operations with Mongoose and I created a simple API - Project.
 ##### 27.10.2022 - I learned about mongoose and how to CReate Documents with it.
 ##### 26.10.2022 - Learned about CRUD using MongoDB.
 ##### 25.10.2022 - Learned about express - Routers.